Saturday, March 21, 2026

 I was recently asked to speak at a bridal shower for a young woman from our church who is getting married next month.
 Which was a minor miracle in itself, I am not exactly an in demand speaker, but mostly I said yes because I feel like I know her pretty well, and also know a fair bit about her fiance.
 I am going to change their names in this blog, since they are the innocent victims of my brain's barrage.
 I decided to look through my 15 years of blogs to find something profound to share about marriage.
 Didn’t find anything--except this story about our first date, since our recent Valentine’s day marks 50 years since that event.

 I had gone out with Reed once before, but that was a casual, “My church is having a taco night for college age tonight, wanna come?
 As a broke college student, I would go anywhere for free food.
 But a Bible college Valentine banquet is a really awkward first date.
 The speaker was addressing couples in love.
 The message was about not sacrificing the 99% of the things you like about your boyfriend/girlfriend for the 1% you don’t.
 I only knew about 1% of Reed at that point and I wasn’t sure how I felt about even that.
 As it turned out, Reed was the first of four guys that invited me to that same banquet.
-For an unpopular girl who never dated in high school (not that I wanted to, dating in my high school was synonymous with getting drunk), getting asked out by 4 guys was a Vatican worthy miracle.
+For an unpopular girl who never dated in high school (not that I wanted to, dating in my high school was synonymous with getting drunk), getting asked out by four guys was a Vatican worthy miracle.
 So I couldn’t help but wonder throughout the awkward evening in my borrowed dress, if I shouldn’t have taken one of the other offers.

-But there is something irresistible about someone who keeps loving you in spite of your response, in spite of yourself.
+But there is something irresistible about someone who keeps on loving you in spite of your response, in spite of yourself.
 We got engaged June 25, 1976, despite a proposal about as romantic as the taco night invitation.
 We were in his apartment after dinner when he said,

 “I wanna marry you.”